-Serious barbecue aficionados often debate whether outdoor charcoal grills are better or worse than gas grills.
-However, the argument can be misleading, as each barbecue type has its own pros and cons.
+Serious barbecue fans often debate whether outdoor charcoal grills are better or worse than gas grills.
+However, the argument can be misleading, as each barbecue type has pros and cons.
 Personal preference, as much as the primary use of a barbecue, affects whether a griller will buy a charcoal or gas grill.

 Pros and Cons of Charcoal Grills